mtn/cocoa-eh-hugo-theme/README.md

 #### Blog posts

-The core of this theme is a **Blog**.
+The core of this theme is a **Blog**, but you can decide to not have this section if you want a personnal website for example.
 The last 5 months with articles will be displayed on the [homepage](#homepage), and all articles will be available in the `blog` section.

-If you want to add a post, just type :
+If you want to add a blog section and a post, just type :

 ````
 hugo new blog/your-new-post.md